 Dylan's interest in the history of architecture began as an undergraduate at Wake Forest University, where he graduated summa cum laude and earned honors for a thesis that sought to reinterpret the liminality of the English Baroque.
 Prior to joining the joint program at the University of Virginia, Dylan completed his MA at the Courtauld Institute of Art in 2014 with a dissertation that considered the visual, geographical, and symbolic relationship between James Gibbs' St Mary-le-Strand and Christopher Wren's recently completed St Paul's Cathedral.

-Kelvin graduated cum laude from Duquesne University where he earned his bachelor's degree in history and art history and received the Giorgio Vasari Award for Excellence in Art History.
-He completed his senior thesis on David Gilmour Blythe's paintings of president Abraham Lincoln.
-Kelvin is a current doctoral student studying 19th century painting and sculpture with a focus on race and identity under the direction of Carmenita Higginbotham.
+Kelvin is a current doctoral candidate specializing in race, identity, and materiality in nineteenth and twentieth-century American art, Modern sculpture, and sculptural theory, and eighteenth and nineteenth-century trans-Atlantic visual culture under the direction of Dr. Carmenita Higginbotham.
+He graduated cum laude from Duquesne University, where he earned his bachelor’s degree in history and art history and received the Giorgio Vasari Award for Excellence in Art History.
+He completed his senior thesis on David Gilmour Blythe’s paintings of president Abraham Lincoln.

 Najee is a PhD candidate in the Program for Mediterranean Art and Archaeology (PMAA) studying under Dr. Tyler Jo Smith.
 Prior to his arrival at UVA, he earned a double B.A. with distinction in Anthropology and Classical Civilization at the University of Illinois at Chicago, and an M.A. in Classical Archaeology at the University of Arizona.
 Najee’s research focus is the art and archaeology of Archaic and Classical Greece, with specific emphasis on pottery produced in the city of Athens.